 Linking your Amazon accounting program to Seller Central is a fantastic method to share information instantly between the two platforms.
 However, properly utilizing that data requires significant manual time and computations, not to mention accounting abilities that many ecommerce sellers lack.

-Accounting was always been a major obstacle for Amazon sellers since it does not automatically update the accounting records.
-But now you have an ecommerce accounting strategy that will produce accurate reports and allow you to keep track of what is going on with your business in real-time.
+Accounting was always a significant obstacle for Amazon sellers since it does not automatically update the accounting records.
+But now you have an ecommerce accounting strategy that will produce accurate reports and allow you to track what is going on with your business in real-time.

-This automation will help you reduce the amount of time you spend on accounting tasks, thus creating more time for other business activities.
+This automation will help you reduce your time on accounting tasks, thus creating more time for other business activities.

-You can consider using an automated sales and inventory management program that will immediately import your data from Amazon to your accounting software, track all refunds and returns in real-time , provide accurate financial reports every month, week or even each day, and help you optimize your Amazon FPA business.
+You can use an automated sales and inventory management program to immediately import your data from Amazon to your accounting software, track all refunds and returns in real-time, provide accurate financial reports every month, week, or even daily, and help you optimize your Amazon FPA business.

 If you’re tired of doing your Amazon accounting manually, then it’s time to set up an automated system.

-The good news is that there are many software providers who offer solutions for just this problem–and they can help you maintain accuracy and stay on top of tax obligations as well by automating the process.
+The good news is that many software providers offer solutions for this problem, and they can help you maintain accuracy and stay on top of tax obligations by automating the process.

-And if you’re serious to boost your business profitability you can download our E-book The 9 Most Crucial eCOM Tax deductions The IRS Doesn’t Want You To Know.
+And if you’re serious about boosting your business profitability, you can download our E-book, The 9 Most Crucial eCOM Tax Deductions The IRS Doesn’t Want You To Know.